lucievr/Progress-Log/README.md

 * tweet update
 * continued with Udemy web dev bootcamp by Angela
 * completed section on EJS(Embedded JavaScript templating), practised on a To Do List app and learnt about node module exports

+#### 03/03/2019
+* tweet update
+* completed sections basics of programming & introduction to JavaScript of pre-bootcamp materials
+* started Intro to JavaScript course on CodeCademy (conditionals, functions, scope, arrays)

+#### 04/03/2019
+* started my two-week in-class course on JavaScript
+* for the first time learnt a bit of web dev terminology in Czech during the class
+* watched some introductory resources on Agile (will dig deeper later to learn more about this set of rules and principles)
+* continued with js course on CodeCademy

 to do: